Larsende/Agility2020-AS3/class1/module1/module05.rst

     .. image:: /_static/app_end.jpg

 #.
-We want to add another application to our 'http_tenant'.
+We want to add another application to our ``http_tenant``.
 We can copy the existing declaration for an application and modify parts as needed.

     .. image:: /_static/app_template.jpg

 #.
-We want to name the application 'http_app_3' and configure the following:
+We want to name the application ``http_app_3`` and configure the following: